-The Fund's independent valuers, Cushman and Wakefield undertook their financial year-end review of the properties in the Fund as at 30^{th} September 2022.
-This valuation confirmed a value of $\notin 54,830,000$ in respect of the portfolio and resulted in an increase in the portfolio's value over the year to end September 2022 of $\notin 6,260,000$ or 13%.
-This increase was primarily driven by the acquisition of property over the year.
+The Fund's independent valuers, Cushman and Wakefield undertook their financial year-end review of the properties in the Fund as at $30^{\text{th}}$ September 2023.
+This valuation confirmed a value of $\notin 52,145,000$ in respect of the portfolio, down 4.9% over the year.
+This valuation adjustment was driven by the increase in the yield, typically between 30 and 50 basis points, applied by the valuers to the various properties across the portfolio.